Local Development with AI Tools local-development-with-ai-tools

 workflow-orchestratorconfig-authoringtechnical-advisoryincident-responseperformance-tuningsecurity-hardeningFor broad or first-time requests, start with the workflow-orchestrator sub-skill.
 For targeted work, describe the specific concern and the skill routes to the appropriate specialist.

 The dispatcher skill handles orchestration and advisory guidance.
-The Dispatcher MCP server, described below, provides the seven validation and runtime tools the skill uses when it needs local evidence.
+The Dispatcher MCP server, described in the following section, provides the seven validation and runtime tools the skill uses when it needs local evidence.

 AEM Quickstart MCP Server aem-quickstart-mcp-server